python-poetry/poetry/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**..
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.

+### Contributing to documentation

+One of the simplest ways to get started contributing to a project is through improving documentation.
+Poetry is constantly evolving, this means that sometimes our documentation has gaps.
+You can help by adding missing sections, editing the existing content so it is more accessible or creating new content (tutorials, FAQs, etc).

+> **Note:** A great way to understand Poetry's design and how it all fits together, is to add FAQ entries for commonly
+> asked questions.
+Poetry members usually mark issues with [candidate/faq](https://github.com/python-poetry/poetry/issues?q=is%3Aissue+label%3Acandidate%2Ffaq+) to indicate that the issue either contains a response
+> that explains how something works or might benefit from an entry in the FAQ.

+Issues pertaining to the documentation are usually marked with the [Documentation](https://github.com/python-poetry/poetry/labels/Documentation) label.

 ### Contributing to code